piperdaniel1/chess-ai/README.md

 # chess-ai

 ## Installation instructions for Ubuntu Linux:
-Open terminal by pressing CTRL + ALT + T
+Open terminal by pressing CTRL + ALT + T.
-Enter the following commands (do not include the $)
+Enter the following commands (do not include the $).

 $python3 --version
    This command should display a python version.
 If you do not have python install it from here: https://www.python.org/downloads/